apache/camel/examples/camel-example-ftp/README.txt

 This example is documented at
   http://camel.apache.org/ftp-example.html

+You can enable verbose logging by adjustung the src/main/resources/log4j.properties file as documented in the file.

 If you hit any problems please let us know on the Camel Forums http://camel.apache.org/discussion-forums.html